ogrodje/podcasters-collector/README.md

 ## Development

-Get the latest Rust and then use cargo to build and run this thing.
+Get the latest Rust and then use `cargo buil` to build the project and run it.

 ```bash
 $ cargo build --release